Screenshare is a Maestroconference product that lets you bring your teleconference to life by:

 Once the Screenshare has begun, other callers can click on the link they received, and will be able to view the host's screen in their browser.

-Please note: We recommend using the Maestroconference.com "Launch Presenter" link to initiate the Screenshare each time.
+Note: You would need to download the screenshare application every time you use it.
 Starting the app from the icon on your desktop will not automatically open the Screenshare for your conference.

 MCScreen App Presentation